 A Comprehensive Education

-While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
-Using a combination of study strategies, tactics and tips, our tutoring experts in the Baton Rouge region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼
+You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
+Using a variety of study tips, tactics and strategies, our tutors in the Baton Rouge region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is why our study skills tutors in the Baton Rouge region take a look at the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+That’s why our study skills experts in the Baton Rouge region ensure the bigger picture is accounted for.
+We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
 This means teaching invaluable goal-setting strategies and study techniques that can be applied over and over again.